Colloquial Welsh morphology: h-Prothesis

-Under some circumstances an h is added to the beginning of words that begin with vowels, a process commonly called 'h-prothesis' and usually called pre-vocalic aspiration (PVA) by linguists.
+Under some circumstances an h is added to the beginning of words that begin with vowels, a process commonly called "h-prothesis" and usually called pre-vocalic aspiration (PVA) by linguists.
 This occurs after the possessive pronouns ei ("her"), ein ("our") and eu ("their"), e.g. oedran ("age"), ei hoedran hi ("her age").
 It also occurs with ugain ("twenty") after ar ("on") in the traditional vigesimal counting system, e.g. un ar hugain ("twenty-one", literally "one on twenty").

 Although aspirate mutation also involves the addition of h in spelling, the environments for aspirate mutation and initial h addition do not overlap except for ei ("her").

 The article

 Indefinite article

 Welsh has no indefinite article.
 This means that indefiniteness is implied by the lack of definite article or determiner.
 The noun cath, therefore, means both 'cat' and 'a cat'.

-English has no plural indefinite article proper, but often uses the word 'some' in place of one: compare "I have an apple" and "I have some apples", where the word 'some' is being used as an article because the English language calls for something in this position, compare "I have apples" and "I have some apples", the former is rarely encountered in English.
-In these types of English sentences, the word 'some' is therefore left untranslated due to there being no concept of an indefinite article in Welsh: mae gen i afalau ('I have [some] apples').
+English has no plural indefinite article proper, but often uses the word "some" in place of one: compare "I have an apple" and "I have some apples", where the word "some" is being used as an article because the English language calls for something in this position, compare "I have apples" and "I have some apples".
+In these types of English sentences, the word "some" is therefore left untranslated due to there being no concept of an indefinite article in Welsh: mae gen i afalau ('I have [some] apples').